-Students in the Health Insurance Coder program are encouraged to join the local chapter of the American Association of Procedural Coders (AAPC).
+Students in the Health Insurance Coder program are encouraged to join the local chapter of the American Association of Procedural Coders (AAPC) and the American Health Information Management Association (AHIMA).
 An experienced coder is eligible to sit for the national examination in order to become a Certified Procedural Coder (CPC).